May 6, 2022

 Why is the mortality rate so high?

-Ovarian cancer is the leading cause of gynecological cancer death in the United States.
-The high mortality rate is due to the fact that it is typically diagnosed only once it has become widespread within the peritoneal cavity.
+It’s the leading cause of gynecologic cancer death in the U.S. The high mortality rate is due to the fact that it is typically diagnosed only once it has become widespread within the peritoneal cavity.
 If diagnosed early, at stage 1, most ovarian cancers can be cured.

-Most symptoms that are usually associated with ovarian cancer are when the disease is already at a stage 3 or 4.
+Most symptoms that are usually associated with this type of cancer are when the disease is already at a stage 3 or 4.
 Nevertheless, women need to be aware of what those symptoms are and to seek help as early as possible.

 What are some of the most effective treatment therapies available now, either new or otherwise?

-Treatment of ovarian cancer combines aggressive surgery to remove as much tumor as possible and chemotherapy given through the veins.
+Treatment of ovarian cancer combines aggressive surgery to remove as much tumor as possible and chemotherapy.
 Depending on the extent of the cancer, sometimes the surgery is performed first followed by six cycles of chemotherapy.
 Other patients may receive chemotherapy first to shrink the cancer and make it more amenable to surgical resection, followed by additional chemotherapy to clean up any cancer that may be left behind.
+Another form of chemotherapy, for which Vanderbilt is involved in a national trial, administers heated chemotherapy into the peritoneal cavity at the time of surgery.

 This is an important reason why all women with advanced-stage ovarian cancer should undergo both genetic and tumor testing to see if they might be among the women who might benefit most from these medications.

-Does Vanderbilt have any clinical trials for ovarian cancer patients?
+Does Vanderbilt have any clinical trials for patients?

-Vanderbilt is a National Comprehensive Cancer Center site, one of only a few in the country, and has a large portfolio of clinical trials for people diagnosed with all types of cancer, including ovarian.
-Several clinical trials are open specifically for women diagnosed with recurrent ovarian cancer.
+Vanderbilt is a National Cancer Institute-designated Comprehensive Cancer Center, one of only a few in the country, and has a large portfolio of clinical trials for people diagnosed with all types of cancer, including ovarian.
+Several clinical trials exist for primary therapies and for patients with recurrent ovarian cancer.

 Is there anything you can do to reduce your risk or prevent ovarian cancer?